 Stephen Abramson becomes the first Bar Mitzvah on a Friday night as no Saturday services were held.

 David and Patsy Kruger offer the gift of a Torah.
 A second Torah is donated by Philip and Beatrice Rudin, a relic from an Orthodox Synagogue in Pittsburgh.
-Our original Ark is designed by Nan Rudin and built by her father Phil Rudin to fit into a station wagon so that it could be stored in member homes between services.
+Our original Ark is designed by Nan Rudin and built by her father-in-law Phil Rudin to fit into a station wagon so that it could be stored in member homes between services.
 The Ark will remain in weekly use until the Temple building is constructed.
-In 1990, it will go on temporary loan to the Interfaith Chapel at the U.S. President’s retreat at Camp David.

 Religious School is organized by Ida and Joseph Auerbach in 3 months on a preliminary budget of $150.
 Ultimately, 5 classrooms are rented at Thomas Jefferson Elementary for 106 religious school students.
 Cost for each room is $4.10 per week.
 Before the congregation has its own building, classes will also be held at Lemon Road and Haycock Elementary Schools.